Amdg.

 "Flip" Benham, Ronda Mackey and her two children, Emily and Chelsey, Pastor

-Sheats her long-time friend, Miss Connie, Father Frank Pavone, and others from among her
+Sheats her long-time friend, Miss Connie, Father Frank Pavone, and others from

-In response to His love and theirs, Miss Norma has pledged the remainder of her life to
+In response to His love and theirs, Miss Norma has pledged the remainder of her

-making reparation for the publicly acknowledged misdeeds of her past.
-She is now fully
+life to making reparation for the publicly acknowledged misdeeds of her past.

-"pro-life'' and lives her life in witness to respect for human life, and for God, the
+She is now fully "pro-life'' and lives her life in witness to respect for human

-Author of all living things.
+life, and for God, the Author of all living things.

 Today Miss Norma is completing the "twists and turns" of her life's journey.
 She